EmmaDawsonDev/guide-to-HF/CONTRIBUTING.md

 ```

-This takes all the changes on this repo and applies them to the fork to keep them in sync.
+This takes all the changes on this repo and applies them to the fork to keep them in sync

-If anyone needs more detail to understand this, feel free to [@JacksonBates](https://twitter.com/JacksonBates)  :)
+If you need more detail to understand this, feel free to reach out to [@JacksonBates](https://twitter.com/JacksonBates)  :)

 ### ** RULES **: